Perseid Meteor Watch • Fri Aug 11, 2023

-Event begins at 6:00 p.m. with Dave providing teaching about astronomy news and creation, and orientation about telescopes and what to see after dark.
-We recommend a ground pad or chaise lounge for late-night viewing of the meteor shower: no other gear is needed to enjoy it.
-You don’t need to bring a telescope of your own.
+Main event begins at 6:00 p.m. with Dave providing teaching about astronomy news and creation, and orientation about telescopes and what to see after dark.
+Bring a chair or pad to sit on.

-What to bring: warm clothes (altitude is over 8,000 ft), food and drink, red flashlight, chair.
+What to bring: water, warm clothes (altitude is over 8,000 ft), food and drink, red flashlight, chair.
 Binoculars can be helpful.
-A pad or lounge to lie down is comfortable for looking for Perseid meteors.
+A pad or lounge to lie down on may help for upward viewing.
 The nearest restrooms are 1/8 mile walk from the lot, so go beforehand.
 Bring your own TP, as sometimes the outhouses are not supplied.
 If you have a smartphone, try installing the app Google Sky Map beforehand; it can help you locate and identify objects.

-Please arrive at 6:00 or earlier.
+Please arrive before 6:00 p.m. to give yourself time to prepare.
 The teaching time is a key part of this activity.
 Arriving late not only misses that key part, but also could irritate others with bright headlights, and you may not be able to find parking, either.
-If you would like to go on a hike, come earlier at 3:00 and try a hike to the summit.
-Hiking is encouraged, as long as you get back to the group by 6:00.
 You can leave the star party any time you need to, but the later you can stay, the better the viewing gets.
-The meteors are actually best after 11:00 p.m.
 Try to stay till at least 10:00 p.m.
-Have a friend guide you out with a red flashlight.
+Rather than turning on headlights in the lot, have a friend guide you out with a red flashlight.

 August 26, 2023 • Annual Beach Trip (location TBD) • Easy • Led by David Coppedge